Rethinking Weight Decay For Efficient Neural Network Pruning

-\subsection{General training conditions}
+\subsection{General Training Conditions}

-In order to eliminate all unwanted variables, each network was trained from scratch under the same conditions, except when explicitly stated, with the same initialization and same seed for the random number generators of the various used libraries.
-We used no pre-trained network and we trained ours in a very standard way.
-Therefore, even though our baseline models may not match the absolute state of the art, the performance they reach are satisfying enough to draw conclusions from the experiments.
+In order to eliminate all unwanted variables, each series of experiments was run under the same conditions, except when explicitly stated, with the same initialization and same seed for the random number generators of the various used libraries.
+We used no pre-trained networks and we trained all of them in a very standard way.

-The standard conditions are as follows: all our networks were trained using the Pytorch framework (Paske \etal~\cite{paszke2019pytorch}); the optimizer we used was SGD, with a base learning rate of $1\mathrm{e}{-1}$ for the first third of the training, then $1\mathrm{e}{-2}$ for the second and finally $1\mathrm{e}{-3}$ for the last one; the momentum of the SGD is set to 0.9; the standard weight-decay (parameter $\mu$) is set to $5\mathrm{e}{-4}$ for CIFAR-10 and $1\mathrm{e}{-4}$ for ImageNet ILSVRC2012.
-The models on ImageNet ILSVRC2012 were trained during 30 epochs; those on CIFAR-10 during 300 epochs.
+The training conditions were as follows: all our networks were trained using the Pytorch framework (Paske~et~al.~\cite{paszke2019pytorch}); using SGD as an optimizer, with a base learning rate of {$1\times 10^{-1}$} for the first third of the training, then {$1\times 10^{-2}$} for the second, and finally \mbox{{$1\times 10^{-3}$}} for the last third, and momentum set to 0.9.
+All networks are initialized using default initialization from Pytorch. {Our code is available at} \url{https://github.com/HugoTessier-lab/SWD}{, accessed on 26 February 2022}.